 Free art in the city

-There’s art all over Montréal, whether it’s public masterpieces you can visit sporadically or as a circuit, or festivals like Art Souterrain, which turns the Underground City into a contemporary art gallery.
+Among the many free things to do this spring, there’s art all over Montréal, whether it’s public masterpieces you can visit sporadically or as a circuit.
 If you’re looking for an artful intro to Old Montréal, explore it through the lens of the light-and-history walking tour Cité Mémoire.
-There are tons of other high-tech installations to enjoy for free, starting with the light show of Jacques Cartier-Bridge, illuminated for Living Connections, an interactive display that reflects the city’s rhythms!
+There are tons of other light-filled installations to enjoy for free, starting with the light show of Jacques-Cartier Bridge, illuminated for Living Connections, an interactive display that reflects the city’s rhythms.

 Child’s play of all sorts

 Sometimes all you need out of a long weekend is a whole lot of nothing, am I right?
 Get your fill of peace, quiet and indulgent self-care at Montréal’s spas.
-Whether you’re in the mood for a dry sauna session on a boat, a water circuit experience followed by a massage, a next-level facial in a hotel spa or a romantic spa day for two in Îles des Sœurs, our vibrant spa scene has got all the aaaahs you need.
+Book a solo or couples massage or (starting just before Easter) spend a few hours at the spa, whether you’re in the mood for a dry sauna session on a boat, a water circuit experience followed by a massage, a next-level facial in a hotel spa or a romantic spa day for two on Île-des-Soeurs, our vibrant spa scene has got all the aaaahs you need.